PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 ## Run CWL script

-Follow the instructions in the original workflow README
+Follow the instructions in the original workflow `README`

 ```sh
 cwltool Workflows/test-workflow.cwl Jobs/small.ERR034597.test-workflow.yml
 ```

 where the first CWL describes the workflow and the second the data inputs.
 This command complains we don't have Docker.
-Since we want to run without Docker specify &#x2013;no-container:
+Since we want to run without Docker specify `--no-container`:

 ```sh
 cwltool --no-container Workflows/test-workflow.cwl Jobs/small.ERR034597.test-workflow.yml